 There is no legal requirement to bury or cremate pregnancy remains before 24 weeks' gestation, although the legal options for disposal in England are burial, cremation or sensitive incineration.
-All options should be discussed with parents.
+Parents should be offered information about all options, verbally and/or in writing, with the opportunity for discussion before they make a decision.